foo-software/lighthouse-check-orb/README.md

       - test
 ```

-## Usage: Automated Lighthouse Check API
+## Usage: Foo API

-[Automated Lighthouse Check](https://www.automated-lighthouse-check.com) can monitor your website's quality by running audits automatically!
+[Foo's Automated Lighthouse Check](https://www.foo.software/lighthouse) can monitor your website's quality by running audits automatically!
 It can provide a historical record of audits over time to track progression and degradation of website quality.
-[Create a free account](https://www.automated-lighthouse-check.com/register) to get started.
+[Create a free account](https://www.foo.software/register) to get started.
 With this, not only will you have automatic audits, but also any that you trigger additionally.
 Below are steps to trigger audits on URLs that you've created in your account.

 #### Trigger Audits on All Pages in an Account

-- Navigate to [your account details](https://www.automated-lighthouse-check.com/account), click into "Account Management" and make note of the "API Token".
+- Navigate to [your account details](https://www.foo.software/account), click into "Account Management" and make note of the "API Token".
 - Use the account token as the [`apiToken` parameter](#parameters).

 > Basic example